sasq64/sasq64.github.io/last-days-of-amuze.md

 Talked to Rikard H at lunch - apparently he told John just what he thought over a few beers - including that he really didn't care if the game came out or not and that he hated the whole situation.
-I would probably get fired for saying something like that.

 He also said that Matte didn't even want his name in the credits, because the game is just not good.
 I agree.